Best Playgrounds in Port Stephens for Kids and Families

 Whether you’re staying at Nelson Bay, exploring the dunes at Anna Bay or taking a day trip to Fingal Bay, this guide rounds up the best playgrounds in Port Stephens for families.

-Head to Boat Harbour for a swim and a play at a timber beachside playground.
-It’s like a beachside obstacle course.
+Head to Boat Harbour for a swim and a play at one of Port Stephens’ most fun beachside playgrounds — it’s essentially a beachside obstacle course.

 When they’ve had enough, you can head to the beach.
 Facing east and called Boat Harbour as it’s where locals launch their boats, this beach is is 200m long so plenty of room for everyone.
 Toilet facilities are conveniently located next to the playground too.